Getting to the International Slavery Museum

 Liverpool Central station

 Liverpool Central station is about a ten minute walk away.
-It is served by the Southport to Hunts Cross, Ormskirk, Kirkby, West Kirby, New Brighton, Chester and Ellesmere Port line trains.
+It is served by the Southport, Hunts Cross, Ormskirk, Kirkby, West Kirby, New Brighton, Chester and Ellesmere Port line trains.

 Moorfields station, just off Dale Street, is about a 15 minute walk away.
 This station is served by the same services as Liverpool Central station.